MMC vs CORJ60: What Numerai Actually Pays For

 A few takeaways from the data:

-- MMC flips the sign of your expected payout.
-The bottom four MMC deciles lose money on average; everything above the median earns.
-That is the single most important line to cross.
+• MMC flips the sign of your expected payout.
+The bottom two MMC deciles lose money on average and the 20–30% bucket is roughly flat; everything above that earns.
+Clearing the bottom quintile is the single most important line to cross.

-- Originality compounds.
+• Originality compounds.
 As stake flows toward high-MMC models, the meta-model absorbs their signal, raising the bar for newcomers.
-Early movers on novel features and architectures have a structural advantage.
+Early movers on novel features and architectures have a structural advantage, and the benchmark models show how far a well-tuned public baseline can go.

 The tournament's incentive structure is unusually transparent: the formula is public, the data is available on every round page, and the outcomes are observable.
-Models that ignore MMC subsidize the ones that do not.
+Models with weak MMC tend to transfer payout opportunity to models with differentiated positive signal.